LPology/Simple-Ajax-Uploader/README.md

       <tr>
         <td><strong>setFileSizeBox(element)</strong></td>
         <td>Function</td>
-        <td>Designates an element to receive a string containing file size at the start of an upload.</td>
+        <td>Designates an element as the container in which the file size will be inserted when the upload commences.</td>
       <tr>
       <tr>
         <td><strong>setProgressContainer(element)</strong></td>